aws-solutions-library-samples/guidance-for-similarity-search-based-retrieval-augmented-generation-on-aws/README.md

 > [!Note]
 > Now you have successfully configured Amazon Bedrock.

+2. To deploy this guidance, ensure that the user has permissions to create, list, and modify resources
+   - A VPC and the required networking components
+   - Amazon DocumentDB
+   - Amazon SageMaker
+   - AWS Secrets Manager

+### Operating System

+These deployment instructions are optimized to best work on Amazon Linux 2 AMI or Mac OS.
+Deployment in another OS may require additional steps.

 ## Deployment Steps

-The cloudformation stack can be easily deployed using AWS Console and here are the steps for both.
+The cloudformation stack can be easily deployed using AWS Console or using AWS CLI and here are the steps for both.

 ### Using AWS Console
 Below are the steps to deploy the Cloudformation temolate using the AWS Console